meguna/mff/README.md

 * add new API endpoint - deleteimagewithpath
 * add image view to RecipeInfo
 * make sure max image count reflects # of images already uploaded (NOT TESTED)
+* fix bug where trying to add an ingredient to a recipe that was saved without any breaks. fixed it by making sure that when fetched groups and fetched ingredients were empty arrays, they were replaced with initialgroups and initialingredient arrays instead.
+* add broken image fallback in the API (404 image)

 ## To Do Notes - Immediate

-* add broken image fallback with onError
-* bug where trying to add an ingredient to a recipe that was saved without any
+* don't show dotted line above first group if none of the groups have groupname / groupnotes
 * reload selectedRecipe on update - notes, name, & size won't update since it is "cached"
 * show uploaded images as thumbnails on EditRecipeForm (and NewRecipeForm?)